Sherpa, Portrait of Tenzing Norgay

 I have never regarded myself as a hero, but Tenzing undoubtedly was. – Sir Edmund Hillary

-Once upon a time, climbing mountains in the Himalayas was a challenge, so climbers would hire local Sherpas to help.
+Once upon a time, climbing the world’s highest mountains, the Himalayas, was a challenge, so climbers would hire local Sherpas to help.
 These Sherpas were experienced climbers themselves, with low pulse rates and noives of steel.
-Every Nepalese boy wanted to be a Sherpa for the prestige, the money and the surplus equipment.
-A Sherpa jocking around with his ropes, goggles and thick climbing boots was the envy of everyone.
+Every Nepalese boy wanted to be a Sherpa for the prestige, the money, and the surplus equipment.
+A Sherpa jocking around with his ropes, goggles, and thick climbing boots was the envy of everyone.
 It was a ticket out of the dull, unpromising life they faced as small-time herders.

 Neither man knew they’d be the ones selected to make the final assault, since an expedition would send up the climber and Sherpa most likely to finish the job.
 The best horses on the track.
 So, it could have been anyone other than Hillary and Tenzing, who were in the right place in the right shape at the right time.
-Tenzing would have been okay with it either way, I aver, because he had already been to the summit of Mount Everest many times.
-That’s my theory, which is as thin as air at 26 thousand feet.
+Tenzing would have been okay with it either way, I opine, because he had already been to the summit of Mount Everest many times.
+Nepalese sherpas were the first climbers to scale K2 in the wintertime, you know That’s my theory, which is as thin as air at 26 thousand feet.